Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Control

 Unlike the transition to or from the two-arms-folded configuration, the transitions between the unfolded and four-arms-folded configurations are accomplished by commanding constant forward or reverse thrusts while the four arms are moving to the unfolded or folded configurations respectively.
 After all four arms have finished transitioning, we resume controlling the vehicle using either the unfolded or two-arms-folded controller as appropriate.
 The period of constant thrusts is required to ensure that all four arms fold or unfold simultaneously, and prevents any attitude errors that would otherwise be introduced by attempting to control the vehicle while the arms are transitioning (as $\unfoldedMixer$ and $\fourArmsMixer$ would not be valid during the transition).
+Note that this method of transitioning to the four-arms-folded configuration differs from the method used in \cite{bucki2019design}, where the propellers were disabled and spring forces were used to fold the arms.
+Because no spring forces are present in the proposed design, simply disabling all four motors would not result in the arms folding, as no forces would produce a relative acceleration between the four arms and the central body (aside from those produced by differences in the drag forces exerted on the arms and central body, which are typically too small to fold the arms in a reasonably short time, if at all).
+Thus, reversing the thrust direction of all four propellers is required to transition into the four-arms-folded configuration.